 - Read, read, read.
 What’s so nice about the ACT’s Science section is that obscure concepts and terms are commonly defined in the passages themselves, so don’t be terrified of a question containing something you don’t quite understand.
 Reading carefully can be your best friend in the Science section.

-Acing the Reading
+Acing the ACT Reading section

 Like the name of this part of the ACT suggests, the Reading section requires reading comprehension skills.
 You will have to read a lot and answer 40 questions in just 35 minutes.
 Don’t despair — follow the tips below to shine in this section.